|Quick Facts: Mechanical Engineering Technicians|

-Mechanical engineering technicians help mechanical engineers manufacture industrial machinery and other equipment.
+Mechanical engineering technicians help mechanical engineers design, develop, test, and manufacture mechanical devices.

-Most employers prefer to hire candidates with associate’s degrees or other postsecondary training in mechanical engineering technology.
+Most employers prefer to hire candidates with an associate’s degree or other postsecondary training in mechanical engineering technology.
 Prospective engineering technicians should take as many science and math courses as possible while in high school.

 Overall employment of mechanical engineering technicians is projected to grow $pc.toString().replaceAll("^\-","") percent from 2020 to 2030, $gra.

 About $tools.number.format('#,###',$op) openings for mechanical engineering technicians are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.